n8willis/kernall/README.md

 Classical heuristics have been described by a number of authors, including Walter Tracy and Adrian Frutiger.

-The [Tracy method](tracy.md) defines a small set of spacing values --- in a fixed ratio to each other --- to be assigned as the left and right sidebearings for most of the Latin upper-case and lower-case letters.
+The [Tracy method](tracy.md) defines a small set of spacing values&mdash;in a fixed ratio to each other&mdash;to be assigned as the left and right sidebearings for most of the Latin uppercase and lowercase letters.
 The base value from which the other spacing values are derived is taken from the distance between the stems of n and H, so in a small sense it can be said to "automate" spacing decisions.